cebpLab/Deep-Pose-Tracker/README.md

 - `device` is used to specify where you want to perform the training.
 If you are training on a GPU, define `device = 0`.
 If you are training on multiple GPUs, define `device = [0, 1, 2, 3]` (depending upon the number of GPUs available).
 It is highly recommended to train on GPUs only.
 Make sure that `CUDA` and compatible `PyTorch` are properly installed, which are necessary for GPU training.
 - `imgsz` defines the image size on which you want to train the network.

 In point 2, we defined a model, which is basically a YOLO architecture for pose detection with pretrained weights.
+Here, we have chosen `yolo8m-pose.pt` as we are interested in training YOLO on posture data.
+If you are working with a detection problem, you would have to choose 'yolo8m.pt'.
+Here you can choose `s`, `m`, `l`, whatever is necessary for your task.